3 Probiotic Strains That Help Your Skin When Used Topically

 We have both "good" and "bad" bacteria in and on our bodies.
 Probiotics are the "good" kind that help maintain total body wellness, including keeping the gut healthy and improving our skin health.
 One of the ways probiotics repair and moisturize our skin is by helping produce hyaluronic acid (HA), which is a natural substance our body produces and is a major contributor to the elasticity, tightness, and strength of our skin.

 When the production of HA increases, our skin becomes more hydrated.
-In addition to preventing the loss of hydration, probiotics strengthen our skin so that it can act as a physical barrier to the negative effects of winter by keeping out pathogens, bad bacteria, pollution, and other toxins.
-This ALSO helps keep hydration in our skin so it doesn't evaporate.
-All of these benefits from probiotics will reduce the inflammation and redness that appear as a result of dry winter skin.
+In addition to preventing the loss of hydration, probiotics strengthen our skin so that it can act as a physical barrier to keep out pathogens, bad bacteria, pollution, and other microbes.
+This also helps keep hydration in our skin so it doesn't evaporate.
+All of these benefits from probiotics will reduce the inflammation and redness.

 So now that we know all about the advantages of probiotics, what's the next step?
 Probiotics come in all shapes and sizes and are made up of different "breeds" or strains, each of which can have a special benefit for the skin.
-Here are four strains that benefit every single skin type:
+Here are three strains that benefit every single skin type when used topically:

-Studies have shown that this strain has strong immunity properties.
-It can be used both orally and topically.
-Drinks like Suja Organic & Cold-Pressed Vegetable and Fruit Juice ($6.99) and Goodbelly Blueberry Acai Probiotic Juice ($3.99) include this strain, as does Purely Elizabeth's Probiotic Maple Walnut Granola ($5.71).
-The strain can also be used topically to help with hydration and elasticity of the skin, which makes it ideal for dehydrated, stressed, or sensitive skin.
-We use it in TULA's Overnight Rescue Treatment ($85), which can be used at night to help restore moisture that evaporates as we sleep.
+Studies have shown that this strain has strong skin barrier properties: The strain can be used topically to help with hydration and elasticity of the skin, which makes it ideal for dehydrated, stressed, or sensitive skin.
+It's especially beneficial as a nighttime product to help restore moisture that evaporates as we sleep.